flaxmans/CompBio_on_git/Assignments/05_TasksForWeek5.md

 # Assignment 05

-Announced: during week three of class
+Announced: during Week 5 of class

 Due: by Tuesday of Week 6

 ### *Assignment*: